Defensive driving

 Defensive driving describes the practice of anticipating dangerous situations, despite adverse conditions or the mistakes of others when operating a motor vehicle.
 It can be achieved by adhering to general guidelines, such as keeping a two- or three-second gap between the driver's vehicle and the vehicle in front to ensure adequate space to stop.
 It is a form of training for drivers that goes beyond road rules and the basic mechanics of driving techniques.
 Defensive driving reduces the risk of collisions and improves road safety.

 History

 A driver safety program called the Driver Example Program was developed in 1964 by Chris Imhoff of the (US) National Safety Council.
 The program instituted a Defensive Driving Course (DDC).
 Defensive Driving Courses, along with Instructor Development Courses were offered beginning 1964 and 1965, typically through corporate sponsorships.
+A similar driving course is offered by the Traffic Safety Council of Zimbabwe.